Breakdown: In Your House

 Breakdown: In Your House was the 24th In Your House professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF; WWE as of 2002).
 It took place on September 27, 1998, at the Copps Coliseum in Hamilton, Ontario, Canada.
 Nine matches were held on the PPV, while three matches were held for the Sunday Night Heat pre-show.
 The promotional poster featured D-Generation X, whose entrance theme was titled "Break It Down."
 The event is notable for featuring the debut of Christian.

 The main event was a Triple Threat match between Stone Cold Steve Austin, The Undertaker, and Kane for the WWF Championship, which ended in controversy when The Undertaker and Kane simultaneously pinned Austin.
 Another match at the event was a Triple Threat match in a steel cage between Ken Shamrock, Mankind, and The Rock to determine the number-one contender to the WWF Championship.

 Production

 Background

-In Your House was a series of monthly pay-per-view (PPV) shows first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
+In Your House was a series of monthly professional wrestling pay-per-view (PPV) events first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
 They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
-Breakdown: In Your House was the 24th In Your House event and took place on September 27, 1998, at the Copps Coliseum in Hamilton, Ontario, Canada.
+Breakdown: In Your House was the 24th In Your House event, and took place on September 27, 1998, at the Copps Coliseum in Hamilton, Ontario, Canada.
+The name of the event was about D-Generation X, whose entrance theme was called "Break It Down".

 Storylines

-The event comprised twelve professional wrestling matches with outcomes predetermined by WWF script writers.
-The matches involved wrestlers portraying their characters in planned storylines that took place before, during and after the event.
+The event comprised twelve professional wrestling matches with outcomes predetermined by WWF scriptwriters.
+The matches involved wrestlers portraying their characters in planned storylines that took place before, during, and after the event.